Omegapy/MyRaylibTemplate/README.md

                                                      My Raylib Template

-This is my raylib library template for MS. Visual Studio.
+This is my c, c++ and raylib library template generator for MS. Visual Studio.

 The template is slim and easy to use. :raised_hands:
 It is one of the fastest ways to be up and coding using the Raylib library. :runner: